kipester/podman/virt-manager/README.md

 chmod +x setup.sh && ./setup.sh

-If you want to autostart container after reboot you can save  virtmanager.service file under /home/virtmanager/.config/systemd/user/virtmanager.service
+If you want to autostart container after reboot you can copy and save  virtmanager.service file under /home/virtmanager/.config/systemd/user/virtmanager.service

 And after that: